 Near the ECE office on the 3rd floor of MEB you'll find some lockers with slots in the doors.
 Drop your homework in the ECE 3600 locker by 5:00 p.m. of the due date.
 I will accept some late homework for some credit.
 Bring it directly to me, and don't do it habitually.
 Solutions will be posted in a glass case, also near the office.
-Graded homework, lab notebooks and exams will be returned to a file cabinet outside my office.
-Access may or may not be limited, your choice.
-If you want your material returned to the unlocked drawer you will have to sign and return a release form.
-Otherwise your material will be in the locked drawer and you will have to ask for it and show an ID.
+Graded homework, lab notebooks and exams will be returned to your mailbox unless you have not signed a permission slip.
+In that case come see me.

-Midterms: 200 pts.
+Midterms:

 You will take two one-hour midterms throughout the semester.
 They will cover material up to the time of the test.
 These exams will be in two parts, a closed-book section where I may ask for items straight from the book or homework, and an open-book section where I will ask you to solve problems.
 The second section will be designed to see if you learned concepts and problem solving strategies and whether you can work with them, sometimes in new and different ways.
 Don't try to memorize formulas or specific problems.
-Exams also cover what you learn in the labs.
+Exams also cover what you learn in the labs and field trips.

-Final: Wednesday, 12/17/08, 1:00 - 3:00 pm (We'll go late give you more time) 160 pts.
+Final: Thursday, 12/17/09, 1:00 - 3:00 pm (We'll go late give you more time) 160 pts.
 The final will be comprehensive with greater emphasis on the most recent material.
 It will also be in two parts.

-Labs: MEB 2365 60 pts.
+Labs: MEB 2365

+60 pts.

-Lab will be held every other week, beginning Tuesday, 9/9/08.
+Lab will be held every other week, beginning Monday, 9/14/09.
 Before the first lab you will split into two groups with alternating lab weeks.
 Many of the subjects covered in lab aren't covered anywhere else in class, so make sure you pay attention and read the lab instructions.
 You will have to keep a laboratory notebook as a requirement of the lab.
 Your lab TA will collect and grade these notebooks.